-Education is a vital part of entering almost every profession, and this is doubly true for a career in the law.
-If you’re interested in working as a paralegal, a legal professional who assists lawyers, then one of the most important things you can do to assure your success is pursuing a paralegal education.
+Education is a vital part of entering almost every profession, and this is doubly true for a career in law.
+If you’re interested in working as a paralegal, a legal professional who assists lawyers, then one of the most important things you can do to assure your success is to pursue a paralegal education.

 There are many different ways that a person can acquire the skills and knowledge most conducive to paralegal work, but the most typical and successful option is participating in a traditional educational setting.
 Enrolling in a paralegal education program will give you the building blocks you need for a long, fruitful career as a paralegal.